leosperry/ha-kafka-net/README.md

 * MIT license

 ## How it works
 * Events are streamed from Home Assistant to the `home_assistant` topic.
 Unfortunately, the key is not utilizied by the provided home assistant kafka integration.
+Please upvote [this feature request](https://community.home-assistant.io/t/set-key-in-kafka-topic/671757/2)
 * The transformer reads the messages and then adds them to the `home_assistant_states` topic with the entity id set as a key.
   - This allows us to compact the topic and make some assurances about order.
 * A second consumer called the state handler reads from `home_assistant_states` topic and caches all state changes exposed by home assistant to Redis.